 On Thursday, November 16, 2023, during the Association of Moving Image Archivists’ annual conference in Tulsa, OK, one of our home movies was included in a Archival Screening Night montage curated by the Center for Home Movies in honor of Home Movie Day’s 20th anniversary!

 During summer, Deserted Films curated a “Summer Heat” film series for the Camelot Theatre at the Palm Springs Cultural Center that ran from July 2 (our official birthday!) through September 17, 2023.
 Before each screening we showed home movies from our collection!

 On April 11, 2023, 7pm, Deserted Films returned to the Palm Springs Cultural Center for another screening of fun educational/sponsored shorts and home movies.
 Come on out for “From the Archives: Art, Design, and the Look of Optimism”!
 All proceeds we earn from these shows go to digitizing films.

-On February 25, 2023, we will collaborate again with Modernism Week and the Palm Springs Public Library for Home Movie Day, a grassroots, worldwide effort to educate the public about home movies that invites the public to bring their films where we inspect, repair, and screen them.
-You can buy tickets here!
+On February 25, 2023, we collaborated again with Modernism Week and the Palm Springs Public Library for Home Movie Day, a grassroots, worldwide effort to educate the public about home movies that invites the public to bring their films where we inspect, repair, and screen them.

 On December 20, 2022 at the Palm Springs Cultural Center, we hosted a “Holiday Oddities” program of ephemeral films from our collection and films we borrowed from archivist friends.